-BACK!
-YELLOW OXHEART S 🔀 79 days.
+YELLOW OXHEART S 🏖 79 days.
 (Indeterminate) [Possibly first available commercially in 1929 by Livingston Seed Co. though it dates from ~1915 as a family heirloom from Willis, VA.
-Reintroduced 1989 by SESE.]
+Reintroduced 1989 by SESE.
 Sweet fruits have a small core and a distinctive, rich, full, and exceptionally well-balanced flavor.
 Plants not very vigorous, but otherwise a superb tomato.
 Thin, lacy foliage.
 Fruits are bright yellow, meaty, oxheart-shaped and weigh close to a pound.
-A favorite at our 2008 festival. #49153 Pkt \$3.25
+A favorite at our 2008 festival. #49153 Pkt \$3.50 green-yellow skin with amber to red color on the blossom end. #49249 Pkt \$3.25 GREEN GRAPE See Small-Fruited Tomatoes, p.
+55.

+Persimmon

 Bicolored Tomatoes

-BIG RAINBOW Unavailable for 2023.

-CHEROKEE GREEN 🌞 75 days.
+CHEROKEE GREEN 75 days.
 (Indeterminate) [Selected from Cherokee Purple tomato by NC grower Craig LeHoullier.]
 This is one of the best tasting green tomatoes anywhere.
-8-12 oz. fruits with green flesh and green-yellow skin with amber to red color on the blossom end. #49249 Pkt \$3.00 GREEN GRAPE See Small-Fruited Tomatoes, p.
-55.
+8-12 oz. fruits with green flesh and

 GREEN ZEBRA OG (Indeterminate) 78 days.
 [Developed 1985 by Tom Wagner.]
 An unusual and exquisite tomato chosen by Alice Waters for the famous California restaurant Chez Panisse.
 3-5 oz fruits ripen to yellow-gold with alternating dark-green zebra-like stripes.
 Emerald flesh with good flavor.
 Colorful sliced or in salads.
-Well branched vines provide good foliage cover and have some resistance to septoria leaf spot. #49119 Pkt \$3.25 LITTLE LUCKY OG S (Indeterminate) Small bicolor with round fruits, generally 4-6 oz.
+Well branched vines provide good foliage cover and have some resistance to septoria leaf spot. #49119 Pkt \$3.50 LITTLE LUCKY OG S (Indeterminate) Small bicolor with round fruits, generally 4-6 oz.
 Breeder Craig LeHoullier attributes the great flavor of this tomato to its Brandywine parentage.
 He says he was lucky to save the seed from a Brandywine tomato that a bee had crossed with another variety.
-This is the smaller-fruited and therefore more unique of the two varieties that came of that cross. #49270 Pkt \$3.25 STRIPED ROMAN OG S 80 days.
-(Indeterminate) [Developed by Seed Savers Exchange member John Swenson. / Highly popular variety - orange and red stripes run the length of this long, pointy-ended Roma type.
-7-9 oz fruits, thick flesh, great flavor. #49211 Pkt \$3.25 TROPICAL SUNSET see Cherry tomatoes p.56 Virginia Sweets OG 🌞 🔀 80 days.
+This is the smaller-fruited and therefore more unique of the two varieties that came of that cross. #49270 Pkt \$3.50 BACK!
+OLD GERMAN S 🌽 🔀 (Indeterminate) [Introduced 1985 by SESE.
+Mennonite family heirloom from Shenandoah Valley, VA. ] Large, attractive and tasty tomato.
+Fruit color is yellow with a red center visible on the surface and throughout the core.
+Best color of several strains of this

+Green Zebra heirloom.
+Not a heavy producer, nor does it tolerate drought, but its flavor and color are outstanding.
+Fruits often weigh over a pound. #49131 Pkt \$3.50 TROPICAL SUNSET see Cherry tomatoes p.56 VIRGINIA SWEETS OG ≥ 80 days.
 (Indeterminate) Sweet, delicious fruits average one pound.
-Beautiful yellow with red striping. #49273 Pkt \$3.50
+Beautiful yellow with red striping. #49273 Pkt \$3.75

-Cherokee Green

-(Indeterminate) One of the largest sauce tomatoes we offer, produces a sauce with a superior flavor.
+Processing & Paste Tomatoes Canning varieties have firm, round fruits that are usually canned whole.
+Drying varieties are small, low-moisture tomatoes well suited to quick drying.
+Paste tomatoes have thick, dry flesh with few seeds.
+Sauce tomatoes are more flavorful and have more seeds than paste tomatoes, and because they are juicier they need to be cooked longer to make thick sauce.
+Drying and paste tomatoes are more susceptible to blossom end rot due to their low moisture content, so during dry spells provide adequate irrrigation and calcium.
+Amish Paste OG S 🎥 🌌 (Indeterminate) One of the largest sauce tomatoes we offer, produces a sauce with a superior flavor.
 Coreless, top-shaped fruits often weigh as much as 12 oz.
-Tall plants, heavy vields.
-Despite the name 'Amish Paste,' the juicy fruits are best suited to making sauce. #49197 Pkt \$3.50 BISIGNANO #2 OG S 🌞 80
+Tall plants, heavy yields.
+Despite the name 'Amish Paste,' the juicy fruits are best suited to making sauce. #49197 Pkt \$3.75; #49197A (1.5 g) \$7.75 Bisignano #2 0G S ‡ ≥ 80 days.

-Green Zebra

-Striped Roman

-Virginia Sweets

-days.
 (Indeterminate) [Italian heirloom.]
 Sweet, meaty tomato.
 Medium fruits, low seeds.
 Uniquely, fruit shapes vary even on the same plant.
-Fantastic flavor makes a great sauce.
+Fantastic flavor makes a great sauce. #49206 Pkt \$3.75

-#49206 Pkt \$3.50